tastydev/websocket-screenshot-altv/README.md

 # websocket-screenshot-altv Resource

 Example alt:V Multiplayer resource for alt-websocket and alt-sceenshot api

 This resource will send a screenshot base64 string to the server through the alt-websocket api and will save it into a screenshot directory in the server folder.

 ### Getting Started

 1.

 ```
 npm install --save ws in your project
+(see version used in package.json and check for compatibility if you force update)
 ```

 2.

 ```
 copy the screenshot-ws directory to ur resources
 ```

 3.

 ```
 write the "screenshot-ws" as a module in ur server.cfg
 ```

 ## Example Usage:

 ```
 1. Press the F5-Key (screenshot with cef), F4-Key (ped headshot) or F3-Key (screenshot without cef) ingame
 2. You will see a screenshot directory in ur server root and a .png file in it